 By Jill Lawless, The Associated Press on February 6, 2024.

-Buckingham Palace announced Monday evening that the king has begun outpatient treatment for an undisclosed form of cancer.
-It was found during his recent hospital treatment for an enlarged prostate but is a “separate issue” and not prostate cancer, the palace said.
+Buckingham Palace said the cancer was found during Charles’ recent hospital treatment for an enlarged prostate but is a “separate issue” and not prostate cancer.

-“Thankfully, this has been caught early,” Sunak told BBC radio, adding that as prime minister he would “continue to communicate with him as normal.”
+“Thankfully, this has been caught early,” Sunak told BBC radio.

 “Many families around the country listening to this will have been touched by the same thing and they know what it means to everyone,” Sunak said.
 “So we’ll just be willing him on and hopefully we get through this as quickly as possible.”

 The palace said Charles, who has generally enjoyed good health, “remains wholly positive about his treatment and looks forward to returning to full public duty as soon as possible.”